Browser styling

 Style your graph visualization in place

-Neo4j Browser also provides functionality for styling with color and size, based on node labels and relationship types.
+Neo4j Browser provides functionality for styling with color and size, based on node labels and relationship types.

 browser style1